 The 3 post WDO visitation standouts

-Woolls Ranch (approved in 2013 and as yet unbuilt) is the visitation leader in post-WDO remote wineries.
+Woolls Ranch (approved in 2013) is the visitation leader in post-WDO remote wineries.
 It was vehemently opposed by the residents of Mt.
 Veeder Road, and as such is very comparable to Mountain Peak, representing the current discretion of the County in promoting the interests of one good-life entrepreneur over a community of impacted residents in the shift from wineries as production facilities to remote and scenic entertainment venues.

 And Vineyard 22?
 A 10000 g/y winery with 350 vis/wk visitation?
 What's with that?